Quantum Groups and Quantum Cohomology: Yangian action

 \subsection{Comparison of Yangians}

-Let $\bY_Q$ denote the Yangian constructed in Section \ref{s_Yang}.
+Let $\bY_Q$ denote the Yangian constructed in Chapter \ref{s_Yang}.
 This is an algebra over $ \bk=\Q[\hbar] \,. $ The Yangian $\bY_Q$ is graded by cohomological degree and $\hbar$ has cohomological degree $2$.
-Therefore, $\bY_Q$ is uniquely reconstructed, via the Rees algebra construction, from its specialization at $\hbar=1$.
+Therefore, $\bY_Q$ is uniquely reconstructed, via the Rees algebra construction, from its specialization at $\hbar=1$, with the induced filtration.
 We set $\hbar=1$ in what follows.

 \begin{Proposition} \end{Proposition}

 \begin{proof} Since the generators of $\bY_Q$ satisfy the RTT=TTR relation \eqref{eRTT}, we have a surjective homomorphism $\bY(\gl(2)) \to \bY_Q$.
 Its injectivity follows from \eqref{capker}. \end{proof}